fix wall/ees command

 Fix wall/ees bounds the simulation domain on one or more of its faces with a flat wall that interacts with the ellipsoidal atoms in the group by generating a force on the atom in a direction perpendicular to the wall and a torque parallel with the wall.
 The energy of wall-particle interactions E is given by:

 Introduced by Babadi and Ejtehadi in (Babadi).
 Here, r is the distance from the particle to the wall at position coord, and Rc is the cutoff distance at which the particle and wall no longer interact.
-Also, sigma_n is the distance between center of ellipsoid and the nearest point of its surface to the wall The energy of the wall (see the image below).
+Also, sigma_n is the distance between center of ellipsoid and the nearest point of its surface to the wall.
+The energy of the wall is:

 Details of using this command and specifications are the same as fix/wall command.
 You can also find an example in USER/ees/ under examples/ directory.